ncguilbeault/BonZeb/Getting Started/Bonsai Language Basics/README.md

 Some of these properties will update while a workflow is running whereas others may only update after the workflow has restarted.
 In addition to changing the properties manually, it is possible to set the value of these properties within the workflow itself using externalized properties and property mapping.
 Properties can be externalized to become accessible within the Bonsai workflow.
-Externalize the property of a module by right-clicking a node and selecting the property you want to externalize from the externalized property list.
+Externalize the property of a module by right-clicking a node and selecting the property to externalize from the `Externalize Property` list.

 ![](images/image4.png)